 RS-232 is more resilient to RFI, but requires voltage conversion in the serial interface.

 Digirig support RS-232 option starting from revision 1.6.
 Use solder switches on the back of the PCB to disconnect logic level (CMOS) pads and connect RS-232 level signals or request the interface in your order to be pre-configured in order notes.

 Lab599’s emerging TX-500 rig uses logic levels serial CAT interface, but in a somewhat unusual move also requires external 3.3V power for it’s isolation circuit.

 This option is available starting from Digirig Mobile 1.6 via additional contact on 3.5mm TRRS connector.
 By default it is disconnected and it can be activated using a solder switch.

 All Digirig revisions have the inline capacitors which TX-500 requires on the audio input and output.

 Although the Digirig’s 3.3V power output is protected internally once this option is activated, only TRRS connectors should be used, because TRS connectors short the second ring to sleeve:

 Many Icom radios offer CAT control over 3.5mm TS connector called CI-V (V being 5, but I’ll continue calling it V).
-Because of the single wire, this is a simplex interface (one side transmitting at-a-time).
-It uses the logic signal levels and luckily it’s a simple conversion from duplex with the help of a diode.
-With Rev 1.5 of Digirig this can be done as follows:
+Because of the single wire, this is a half-duplex interface (sides take turns transmitting).
+This mode can be activated in Digirig 1.6 or later with the use of the solder switches:

 USB CAT interfaces